 March 06, 2020 4 min read

 Many athletes are always looking for ways to become more explosive on the field.
-As such, an excellent exercise for athletes is power cleans.
-This exercise is similar to deadlifts and requires the use of a barbell.
+As such, an excellent athletic exercise is power cleans.
+This exercise is similar to deadlifts and requires the use of a barbell and weight plates.
 A power clean movement requires someone to lift the barbell under their shoulders while jumping.
 Doing this exercise often is a sure way to make any athlete faster.

 Another great exercise for any athlete is landmines.
 This exercise also utilizes a barbell with weights.
 There are also many different exercises you can perform, such as a two-handed landmine shoulder press, a landmine front squat, a one-arm bent over row landmine row, and more.
 Any landmine exercise will be an excellent full-body workout for an athlete.

-In addition to power cleans, another way athletes can become faster is by performing box jumps.
+In addition to power cleans, another workout routine for athletes to become faster is to perform box jumps.
 To perform a box jump, one can choose to mount the box by going side to side, up and down, with one leg, or in a variety of other ways.
 Box jumps are an effective way for athletes to strengthen their lower body and leg muscles.